SpinWaves/Akel/README.md

 Akel is a game engine made for fun by a young french man.
 Currently at an early stage, it is still in development and needs more work to turn it into something.
-An editor (like Unity or UnrealEngine) is in development, facilitating the creation of games.
+An editor is in development, facilitating the creation of games.
 However, it will be necessary to wait for some time until this one is sufficiently developed (as well as the engine itself) to make games easily.
 Akel is designed to be easy to use.
 Not being the most powerful, it goes the way of simplicity of use, both on the editor side and on the code side.

 # Getting started